canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/launch-ubuntu-desktop.rst

 This how to uses xrdp server and Remmina to connect to an AWS EC2 instance of Ubuntu Mantis.

-Select and configure Ubuntu Mantis
+Select and configure Ubuntu Mantic
 ----------------------------------

 Open AWS Marketplace and search for Ubuntu Mantic.
 Subscribe and agree to the Terms and Conditions.
 Select Launch Instance to configure.